arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 # Next Steps

 -   Try sending uplink and downlink messages between Portenta and your TTN application with _LoraSendAndReceive_ sketch from the MKRWAN library.
--   Experiment your Vision Shield's capabilities with OpenMV and the examples its library provides.
-You can start with [this tutorial](https://www.arduino.cc/pro/tutorials/portenta-h7/por-openmv-bt) from the Arduino Pro site.
+-   Experiment your Vision Shield's capabilities with OpenMV and the examples from the dedicated library for Arduino.
+You can continue with [this tutorial](https://www.arduino.cc/pro/tutorials/portenta-h7/por-openmv-bt) from the Arduino Pro site.
 -   Combine LoRaWAN protocol with an OpenMV example to develop your own IoT application.
 Take advantage of the Vision Shield's camera to detect, filter, classify images, read QR codes or more.

-Find all the details here: [TTN Applications](https://www.thethingsnetwork.org/docs/applications/)

 # Troubleshooting